dojo/docs/developer/design/loader.rst

   require.on("error", handleError);

-Upon any reportable loader error, the loader will signal all registered handlers.
-The first argument is always a loader error object that contains the properties src, which is always set to "dojoLoader" and id, which gives a string identifier indicating the particular error.
+The first argument sent to listeners is always a loader error object that contains the properties src, which is always set to "dojoLoader" and id, which gives a string identifier indicating the particular error.
 The loader defines the following error identifiers:

 factoryThrew
   A module factory function threw an exception.